rubocopter/penumbra_vr_rework/readme.md

 Development artifacts are available through [GitHub Actions](https://github.com/rubocopter/penumbra_vr_rework/actions/workflows/build.yml); they are not public releases.

-## Support

-If you enjoy the project and would like to support its continued development, you can [support me on Ko-fi](https://ko-fi.com/onitaku).

 ## About and license

 This is an unofficial community-maintained continuation of [veryjos/penumbra_vr](https://github.com/veryjos/penumbra_vr).
 It is not affiliated with Frictional Games, Valve or Sony Interactive Entertainment.